Don’t Go Through the Probate Process Alone

 - Supervised Formal Probate: This comes into play only if the court deems it necessary, often to protect one beneficiary who can’t look after his or her own interests, or at the request of dueling family members who don’t trust the personal representative to look after their interests.
 In this type of probate, the judge assumes the primary role.

 The personal representative, also called the executor or administrator, is often named in the decedent’s will.
 If not, a family member can apply to the probate court to assume the role.
 In more supervised proceedings, the judge will name the personal representative.

 The personal representative’s primary role is to protect the decedent’s property until all debts and taxes have been paid, and then to transfer what’s left to those who are entitled to it.
 An uncontested will establishes those who are entitled.
 If there is no will, or if the will is challenged, then transfer rights will have to be settled in probate court.

 Specifically, the function of the personal representative is to:

-Survey decedent’s assets, locate them, and secure them
+- Survey decedent’s assets, locate them & secure them

-Establish the value of assets with the assistance of appraisers and other professionals
+- Establish the value of assets with the assistance of appraisers & other professionals

-Sell estate assets as necessary to satisfy creditors and, ultimately, beneficiaries
+- Sell estate assets as necessary to satisfy creditors & beneficiaries

 As you can see, some of these tasks are quite demanding and require knowledge and expertise usually well beyond the scope of a normal person’s experience.
 This is where the help of a probate attorney can provide a much-needed bridge to successfully completing the probate process.